Stratford, London: Cycling

 Stratford is linked to London's cycle network, with cycling infrastructure provided by both Transport for London (TfL) and Newham Council.

 The eastern terminus of Cycle Superhighway 2 (CS2) is on Stratford High Street.
 CS2 follows Stratford High Street southwest on segregated cycle track towards Bow Interchange.
 Signal controls at Bow Interchange give priority to cyclists, who can also use cycle lanes to cross the junction.
 CS2 then follows Bow Road (the A11) to Aldgate on cycle track.
 CS2 was the first fully segregated Cycle Superhighway to open in London.

 Quietway 6 passes through the north of Stratford between Victoria Park and Wanstead, running non-stop to Barkingside in the northeast.
 Quietway 22 runs from Victoria Park, over Stratford High Street (CS2), towards Plaistow and Beckton.
 Quietways are signposted routes on quieter roads.

 National Cycle Route 1 (NCN1) skirts around Stratford on its northwestern edge, running along the Hertford Union Canal and Lee Navigation towpaths.
 NCN1 is a long cycle route between Dover, Kent, and the Shetland Islands, running in north London non-stop between the Greenwich Foot Tunnel and Waltham Abbey.
 Cycling is permitted on the Hertford Union Canal and Lee Navigation towpaths around Stratford, which are shared-use paths maintained by the Canal and River Trust.

 The Santander Cycles sharing scheme operates in Stratford.

 Between 2010 and 2014, the A118 (Stratford High Street) saw 153 pedal cycle casualties, constituting a 31% share of cycle casualties in Newham.
 By 2016, however, there were only 79 serious cyclist injuries across the whole borough, with no deaths.
 The borough council has launched a "cycling strategy" to improve cycling provisions between 2018 and 2025.

 Media

-The Newham Recorder provides local news.
+The Newham Recorder is the local newspaper.

+The pirate station Deja Vu FM, known for its role in the UK Garage and Grime scenes, broadcast from Waterden Road in the 1990s.